wieluk/psychopy_linux_installer/README.md

 - Creates a symbolic link to the PsychoPy executable in `.bin`.

 ## Post-Installation
-Refresh path:
+To refresh the path for different shells(.bashrc,.zshrc,config.fish,.cshrc,.tcshrc), use the following command:

 `"source $CONFIG_FILE"`

+For default Ubuntu, the command should be:

+`"source ~/.bashrc`

 To start PsychoPy, use:

 `psychopy_${PSYCHOPY_VERSION}_py_${PYTHON_VERSION}`

-Alternatively, if adding to path did not worked, use the absolute path:
+If adding to the path did not work, use the absolute path:

 `"${PSYCHOPY_DIR}/bin/psychopy"`

-(All commands will be shown with actual versions/paths at the end of the script).
+Note: All commands will be displayed with the actual versions and paths at the end of the script.

 ## To-Do